samarsinghal/appmod-blueprints/platform/infra/terraform/README.md

 - Deploys core tools needed on ArgoCD like Gitea, backstage etc.,
 - Deploys the DEV and PROD EKS clusters with all tools including observability and integration with Amazon Managed Grafana.
 - Automatically add the DEV and PROD clusters to the ArgoCD integration.
+- Setup Codebuild project which can be integrated with backstage.

 Set Cluster and region using environment variables.
 Example below: export TF_VAR_cluster_name=dev-platform